zaratr/zaratr.github.io/reading-notes/Code 401 - Advanced Software Development.md

   ````

 - naming convention for shared prefernce files should be done as follows `com.example.myapp.PREFERENCE_FILE_KEY`

+***

+## Activity Lifecycle

+- Creating lifecycle methods for users to stop and play are useful features to have.
+- if used correctly, lifecycles can avoid buggy instances.
+  * Crashing when a phone call is made or switches to another app while on current app.
+  * Consuming system resources when not using the app
+  * losing the users progress if returned later on
+  * crash when rotating screen
+-